 In fiscal year 1991-92, the State transferred to counties the responsibility for determining service levels and administering most mental health, public health and some social service programs, thereby reducing the State's obligations.
 The State also increased its share of certain welfare costs formerly borne by counties.
 In order to meet these obligations, counties share in the proceeds of a 0.5% statewide sales tax and a portion of vehicle license fees ("VLF").
-These sources are budgeted to provide \$200.7 million to the City's General Fund and its two General Fund-supported county hospitals for fiscal year 2009-10, which constitutes a \$0.4 million or 0.2% increase over fiscal year 2008-09 actual levels.
-The Nine-Month Report projected health and welfare realignment revenues to be \$184.7 million, a decrease of \$16.0 million or 8.0% from the fiscal year 2009-10 Original Budget.
+These sources are budgeted to provide \$188.4 million to the City's General Fund and its two General Fund-supported county hospitals for fiscal year 2010-11, which constitutes a \$12.3 million or 6.1% decrease over fiscal year 2009-10 Original Budget levels.